 English at The Downley School

 Parents/carers at school are extremely keen to be engaged with their child’s learning and many have attended English Evenings for Parents/carers.
-The English policy and other useful material can be found at the bottom of this page.
+The English Policy and other useful materials can be found at the bottom of this page.

 The teaching of phonics, reading and spelling is one of our highest priorities.

 We aim to foster a love of reading in each child in the school and to create a culture of reading for pleasure.

 - Every child in Foundation Stage and Key Stage 1 receives phonic teaching every day.
 We follow ‘Letters and Sounds’, which is a synthetic based phonics teaching programme.
 Children start on Phase 1 in Foundation Stage and aim to have completed Phase 6 by the end of Year 2.
 For those children who need extra time to complete up to Phase 6, teaching continues into Year 3.

 - Alongside the teaching of phonics, we use a range of reading schemes which include: 'Oxford Reading Tree’ - a high quality reading scheme based on synthetic phonics and ‘Storyworlds’, a collection of short story books.

-- Throughout the school children are heard to read which is a time when they can discuss book choices and offer reading suggestions.
+- Throughout the school, children are heard to read which is a time when they can discuss book choices and be offered reading suggestions.

 - We have excellent parent/carer support and the children benefit from reading aloud to our parent/carers and community volunteers.

 - In Key Stage 2, children participate in Peer Reading, which has proven to be very popular.
 The older children are carefully paired with the younger pupils and listen to and read to them whilst discussing book choices and preferences.

 - In addition, children receive reading sessions every week.
-This is an adult lead activity where children are split into small groups in order to focus on a particular part of a story or chapter in more depth through detailed questioning.
+This is an adult led activity where children are split into small groups in order to focus on a particular part of a story or chapter in more depth through detailed questioning.
 We need to remember that the children will be able to decode books before they can fully comprehend them.
 Books may be read and used more than once to support comprehension activities.